Nash Rambler straight-six engine

-The Nash Rambler engine is a family of straight-six engines that were produced by Nash Motors and then American Motors Corporation (AMC), and used in Nash, Rambler, and AMC passenger cars from 1940 through 1965.
-It was succeeded by the AMC straight-6 engine in 1964, a completely new design.
+This engine was used in many Nash, Rambler, and AMC passenger cars from 1940 through 1965.
 The engine evolved in several displacements and was built with two different valvetrains.
-The engine was originally of a flathead layout; an OHV version was introduced in 1956 although the flathead continued to be available.
-A version of the OHV engine with an aluminum block was introduced in 1961.
+The engine was originally a flathead (L-head) design.
+An Overhead valve (OHV) version was introduced in 1956, although the flathead continued to be available.
+An aluminum-block version of the OHV design was introduced in 1961.
+Many engineering changes over the years were made, often without changing the part or casting number.